-The Spanish Association for Standardisation-UNEThe Spanish Association for Standardisation (UNE), has established its first alliances with Spanish sector associations in Strategic Projects for Economic Recovery and Transformation (PERTE).
+The Spanish Association for Standardization, UNE, has established its first alliances with Spanish sector associations in Strategic Projects for Economic Recovery and Transformation (PERTE).

 These instruments, which form part of the Spain's Recovery, Transformation and Resilience Plan, consist of large-scale projects (known as 'tractor projects') with sectoral transformation capacity and with a broad impact on productivity and employment.
 They are aimed at boosting economic recovery, facilitating access to the European fund Next Generation EU, of which Spain is to receive €140 billion.

-Among other projects, the Spanish standardisation body participates in the construction and infrastructure sector, together with SEOPAN (Spanish Association of Construction Companies and Infrastructure Concession Groups).; in offshore wind energy with AEE (Wind Energy Association); in the lighting sector with ANFALUM (Spanish Association of Lighting Manufacturers) and in the technical installations of buildings, with AFME (Spanish Association of Electrical Equipment Manufacturers).
+Among other projects, the Spanish standardization body participates in the construction and infrastructure sector, together with SEOPAN (Association of Construction and Infrastructure Concession Companies); in offshore wind energy with AEE (Asociación Empresarial Eólica); in the lighting sector with ANFALUM (Spanish Association of Lighting Manufacturers) or in the technical installations of buildings, with AFME (Association of Electrical Material Manufacturers).

 Furthermore, UNE actively works with other associations to join new initiatives, as well as with large and small companies or research centres.
 The objective is to ensure that standardisation is actively considered so that the benefits of the results obtained in these projects can be passed on to the entire Spanish industry.